jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Well I hope you took notes Skywalker.
 Because they got me!
 The antagonists have me in a Darth Blockbuster choke hold.
 And I'm in trouble.

 See, I broke the rules.
-Darth Blockbuster shot his Death Star and sent stormtroopers and I was over powered.
+Darth Blockbuster shot his Death Star, sent stormtroopers, and I was over powered.
 Not by superior reasoning, philosophy, or ethics.
 No, they over powered me because some extras joined them!

 I'm here, like Rapunzel, trapped in the Death Star, under the watch of extras.
 You have to the secret plans to the rule book.
 And now have to find its weakness, in order to free me.
-I'm being well treated and feed, other than being forced to listen to red / blue cable news.
+I'm being well treated other than being forced to listen to red / blue cable news.
 Can you convince the extras I'm a good guy?
 Can you save me?

 Oh what did I do?
 I downloaded a movie from the pirate bay.

 Hurry up!
-Protestors are flying to protest climate change.
+Cable news is showing protestors are flying to protest climate change.
 I don't know how much longer I got, nevermind the polar bears.
 Help!

 ### Skywalker Turns on His Lightsaber